 Lancaster's Roman Foundations

-Lancaster’s story begins with the Romans, who built a fort around AD 80 on the hill overlooking the River Lune.
+The Romans helped shape the Lancaster we know today, building a fort around AD 80 on the hill overlooking the River Lune.
 This became the beating heart of a growing settlement.
-One of the earliest characters tied to the town is Insus, a Roman cavalryman immortalised on a striking memorial stone unearthed in 2005.
+One of the earliest characters tied to the town is Insus, a cavalryman immortalised on a striking memorial stone unearthed in 2005.
 You can still see this piece of history today at Lancaster City Museum.
+Insus was a Treveran auxiliary trooper, and he is depicted here dramatically holding the severed head of a defeated enemy — a rare and vivid scene of military triumph.

 Viking Settlers